prernaxa/prernaxa/README.md

 # About Me:

 Hey there!
-I'm **Prerna Prakash**, a junior undergrad at **KIIT University**.
+I'm **Prerna Prakash**, a senior undergrad at **KIIT University**.
 I love building cool web apps, exploring new technologies, and bringing creative ideas to life.

 ---